What’s the cost of living in Lima, Peru?

 Places to Work

 While the WiFi can be a bit flakey in some places, there is always a nearby Starbucks or local cafe to utilize.
 One of our favorite places this month was Movement Cafe, just a short walk from our apartment.
-Great coffee, air conditioning, super nice staff and solid internet connect for a full day of productive work.
-As far as coworking spaces, Residencia, Acséndio and Zona de Mejora are all top rated with affordable daily/monthly prices + great coffee!
+Air conditioning, super nice staff and solid internet connection, and a great cappuccino for a full day of productive work.
+As far as coworking spaces, Residencia, Acséndio and Zona de Mejora are all top rated with affordable daily/monthly prices + great Peruvian coffee!

 Zona de Mejora